 Read more about Arthritic Neck Treatment Options.

-At MetaMed Chiropractic we use joint manipulations to mobilise joints in a safe way.
+At MetaMed Chiropractic care, we use joint manipulations to mobilise your cervical spine and joints in a safe way.

 Chiropractic neck adjustments

 It’s important to have a trained professional adjust your neck.
-A good Chiropractor will screen you with a thorough history and examination to ensure you are safe to go through with neck manipulation and will only perform a neck adjustment in this manner if you feel safe and comfortable.
+A good Chiropractor will screen you with a thorough history and examination to ensure you are safe to go through with neck manipulation and will only perform neck manipulation in this manner if you feel safe and comfortable.

 Neck Pain Relief & Pain management